 Also check out the Facebook group Kitchen Quarantine, where more than 7,500 chefs and home cooks share ideas, recipes, and photos of what they’re cooking up.

 Food is a necessity, but with a little effort and creativity it can also be a healthy and delicious pleasure.
 Bon Appetite!

 What hacks do you use for preserving food longer?
-How did you manage in the beginning of March, when stores were emptied out in some places?
-Have you been able to shop healthy ingredients for your household?
+Are you been able to shop healthy ingredients for your household?
 Do you cook, and where do you find inspiration for new meals?
 Please share in the comments below!